 Can I use IKEv2 with EdgeRouter X?

 Yes, EdgeRouter X supports IPsec with IKEv2 in many Firmwares.
 It’s generally preferred for better reliability and faster renegotiation, but ensure your firmware supports it and configure matching proposals on both ends.
-Vpn super unlimited proxy edge
+Edge vpn mod premium: why it’s not safe, and smart ways to get legitimate premium VPN access 2026

 How do I choose subnets for a site-to-site VPN?